Tax consultant in Mississauga shares his 10 Best Tax Tips. Individuals, business owners and investors can save money by following these strategies..

 Shareholder loans can be repaid tax free.
 Therefore, before you pay yourself a salary you should repay any shareholder loans owing to you.
 You should discuss this strategy with your current Accountant in Toronto.

 Are you tired of paying too much tax on the profits generated from you investments?

 If yes, then consider lending money to your lower-income spouse, so that he/she can purchase investments that you would have otherwise purchased yourself.
 By doing so, the profits generated from the investments will be included in your spouse’s taxable income, instead of yours, thereby reducing the amount of tax paid.

 However, you must charge interest on the loan to your spouse at the CRA’s prescribed rate, which is presently only 1%.
 Therefore, as the higher income spouse, you will have to include a nominal amount of loan interest in your income.

-As Accountants in Toronto, we know that it’s a great time for you to take advantage of this income-splitting strategy, as interest rates are at an all time low.
+As Accountants and tax consultants in the Greater Toronto Area, we know that it’s a great time for you to take advantage of this income-splitting strategy, as interest rates are at an all time low.

 Tips #4 – Gift to Children

 Consider gifting property to your children that will appreciate in value, such as stocks.
 While income from the property gifted to your children will be include in your taxable income, any capital gains realized will be taxed in the hands of your children.
 Since your children are in a low income tax bracket, they shouldn’t pay much in tax on those gains.